Promoting Humane Farming through interactive education and mobile Pet Food Pantry.

 Rufus

 Rufus’ previous owner thought she was doing what was best for him.
 She took him in to prevent him from going to the shelter.
-Unfortunately him being a larger playful puppy and her being up in age didnt mix.
+Unfortunately him being a larger playful puppy and her being up in age didn’t mix.
+He is a Pyrenees mix.
 She reached out to many places for help.
 No one had the room for sweet Rufus.
 He would ultimately end up at the local shelter as an owner surrender.
 The shelter was full and owner surrenders are the first on the euth list.
 She saw a post I made about our rescue and reach out to me to save Rufus.
 How could I say no to that cute face?
 She also had to leave the state to help a sick family member.
 Rufus came to the rescue and after a few days I’m happy to report Rufus has been adopted!
-He around 6 or 7 months old and will now have a bright future ahead of him!
+He was around 6 or 7 months old when he came to us and will now has a bright future ahead of him!
+We still get to see him daily as one of our supporter’s son adopted him.

 Woody and Ivy